asterisx2/scrubber/README.md

 ## How to use
 **It is recommended to check the ```How it works``` section first before proceeding**
 - To create template from legacy, follow the following steps:
-1. Copy the source html inside your browser, in chrome you can go to developer tools, select the HTML node and right click to select Copy > Copy as HTML
+1. Copy the source html inside your browser, in chrome you can go to developer tools, select the HTML node and right click to select Copy > Copy Element
-2. Open index.html, select converter by clicking on the top left ```Converter``` link, paste the HTML inside the left box and click on convert button.
+2. Open index.html, select converter by clicking on the top left ```Converter``` button, paste the HTML inside the left box and click on convert button.
 3. Your template will appear inside the right box, click on the top left ```Copy``` button to copy it.

 - To create a key for an HTML node, follow the following steps:
-1. Copy the source html inside your browser, in chrome you can go to developer tools, select the HTML node and right click to select Copy > Copy as HTML
+1. Copy the source html inside your browser, in chrome you can go to developer tools, select the HTML node and right click to select Copy > Copy Element
 2. Open index.html, select Key Converter by clicking on the top left ```Key Convert``` button, paste the HTML inside the left box and click on ```Generate Key``` button.
 3. Your key will appear inside the right box, click on the top left ```Copy``` button to copy it.